-But there are several positive signs from the ANPRM that suggest that FinCEN is, at the very least, finally listening to the industry’s concerns about the cost and challenges associated with BSA/AML compliance.
-In the most optimistic of views, it looks like FinCEN is actually closer to implementing that change.
+But there are several positive signs from the ANPRM that suggest that FinCEN is listening to the industry’s concerns about the cost and challenges associated with BSA/AML compliance.
+In the most optimistic of views, it looks like FinCEN is moving closer to implementing that change.

 FinCEN cites this as one of the primary reasons for its ANPRM: “Over the past several years, there have been significant innovations in the financial sector and the development of new business models, products, and services, fueled in part by rapid technological changes.”